Holden Dealer Team: HDT Jackaroo

-During the early 1980s, General Motors–Holden (GMH) approached a Victorian workshop—sometimes referred to as Specialty Tuning or Spencer Bros in Mitcham—to develop a performance upgrade for the first-generation Holden Jackaroo.The workshop had prior experience in tuning and racing Holden Geminis, and applied similar principles to the Jackaroo’s 2.0-litre four-cylinder engine.
+During the early 1980s, General Motors–Holden (GMH) approached a Victorian workshop—sometimes referred to as Specialty Tuning or Spencer Bros in Mitcham—to develop a performance upgrade for the first-generation Holden Jackaroo.
+The workshop had prior experience in tuning and racing Holden Geminis, and applied similar principles to the Jackaroo’s 2.0-litre four-cylinder engine.
 This resulted in what became known as the STII Performance Kit, which included a custom exhaust system (with Lukey mufflers and Perry headers), a revised camshaft profile, and, in some cases, a Weber carburetor conversion.

 Testing of the STII kit took place at GMH’s Lang Lang Proving Ground, where it demonstrated improved performance without exceeding emissions limits.
 Following successful trials, approximately twenty Jackaroos were sent to the HDT facility in North Melbourne for additional cosmetic and branding treatments between the VC and VH Commodore-based HDT vehicles.
-These included HDT decals, badging, and HDT serial plates Around this time, however, controversy surrounding the “Polariser” led GMH to distance itself from HDT project.
+These included HDT decals, badging, and HDT serial plates.
+Around this time, however, controversy surrounding the Energy Polarizer led GMH to distance itself from HDT project.
 The workshop subsequently received permission to market the STII kit independently, and full-scale HDT involvement with the Jackaroo was effectively curtailed.

 Pennisi brothers ownership

 Brothers Len and Sid Pennisi bought HDT Special Vehicles in 1994 and moved the Head Office to Sydney.
-The brothers reastablised the brand and continued building new HDT vehicles including VN VP VR VS VT VX VY VZ also restoring and servicing previous HDT models and supplying parts and accessories at their state of the art premises in Revesby NSW.
-The podium finish for Brock in the 24hr 427 Monaro inspired the new HDT owners, to develop a range of HDT Aero sedans, Magnum utes and Sport vehicles including the Monaros, also carrying the Monza name.
+The brothers reestablished the brand and continued building new HDT vehicles while also restoring and servicing previous HDT models and supplying parts and accessories at their state of the art premises in Revesby NSW.
+The podium finish for Brock in the 24hr 427 Monaro inspired the new HDT owners to develop a range of HDT Aero sedans, Magnum utes, and Sport vehicles – including the Monaro, carrying the Monza name.
 Three of these Monza vehicles were produced during the early part of 2000.
-These new branded Monzas were built to different specifications, with the most powerful and highly developed type being the R/T variant, which had seen track work on most club days at Eastern Creek.
+These new Monzas were built to different specifications, with the most powerful and highly developed type being the R/T variant, which saw track work on most club days at Eastern Creek.